 The Root of Bitterness CLICK TITLE FOR AUDIO

-In this sermon we get right down to the root of bitterness.
+In this sermon on Heb 12:15, we get right down to the root of bitterness.

 Bitterness has many sources – “any” – see how bitterness affected the following: